bipinKrishnan/ml-recipe-book/object_detection.md

         return torch.optim.AdamW(self.model.parameters(), lr=self.lr)
 ```

-* Now it's time to write our training step.
-In this case, instaed of giving only the predictions, the model outputs a bunch of loss values as shown below:
+* Finally, it's time to write our training step.
+But here, instead of giving only the predictions, the model outputs a bunch of loss values as shown below:

 ```python
 {'loss_classifier': tensor(0.5703, grad_fn=<NllLossBackward>),